rukavishnikovmihail00/testGit/README.md

 - __Set your configurations__

-    Change config.file and artifactory.yaml according to the example below.
+    Change `config.yaml` and `artifactory.yaml` according to the example below.

 - __Setup the tool__